won5830/Machine-learning-assisted-3D-angiogenesis-quantification/Total Pipeline/README.md

 ```
 ## Run
 Name of the dataset should be formatted as follows before running.
 Evaluation result will be saved in `checkpoint/exp_name` as `csv` file.
-* If you want to evaluate angiogenesis data through skeleton data that is already extracted with [deep point consolidation](https://kr.mathworks.com/matlabcentral/fileexchange/43400-skeleton3d), save skeleton data as `input_ply_data_skel*.ply`
+* If you want to evaluate angiogenesis data through skeleton data that is already extracted with [deep point consolidation]((https://www.dropbox.com/s/hroijgjajj4cadi/point-cloud-processing-vs2013-201908.zip?dl=0), save skeleton data as `input_ply_data_skel*.ply`
 * If you want to evaluate angiogenesis data from scratch, save original data as `input_ply_data_origin*.ply`.
 Temporary implementation of knn-contraction will be used for skeleton extraction. **Not recommended** due to the absence of several optimization modules.
-Please use dpc module for meso-skeleton extraction.
+Please use DPC for meso-skeleton extraction.
 Variables can be further optimized at `knn-contraction` function in `skel_util.py`.

 ```shell
 ## Evaluation through pre-extracted skeleton